c-c-l/DatAsana/README.md

 # DatAsana

-Status : this project is still a WIP one since I am focusing on Data Analysis/Viz courses on Coursera right now :)
+Status : WIP fixing stuff :) (+ I use this project when I need a dataset :D)

 ## Flow
 ### Collecting data